mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Banned Goods
-Different governments ban different goods as indicated in the ‘common contraband’ column of the Government Table.
+Different governments ban different goods as indicated in the 'common contraband' column of the Government Table.
 A traveller might be able to carry his laser rifle slung over his shoulder on one world, and be arrested for carrying a lethal weapon on the next planet over.
 An alien might enjoy full rights on one world, and be